onmoonno/Cookful-Project/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- when run the backend and frondend simutaneously at local, the terminal would ask "Something is already running on port 3000.
+Probably: node index.js (pid 87789), Would you like to run the app on another port instead? › (Y/n) " type "Y", to run the frontend at port 3001.
+- Then the web page can be view at [http://localhost:3001]

-The page will reload when you make changes.\
+- The page will reload when you make changes.\
-You may also see any lint errors in the console.
+- You may also see any lint errors in the console.

 ### `npm test`